1ssb/torchkan/README.md

-Here's a professionally rewritten version of your README file:

----

 # TorchKAN: Simplified KAN Model with Variations

 TorchKAN introduces a simplified KAN model and its variations, including KANvolver and KAL-Net, designed for high-performance image classification and leveraging polynomial transformations for enhanced feature detection.